GinoMarttelo/carmonadiaz.github.io/_pages/current_projects.md

 **Collaborators:** William Jiménez, Santiago Amaya

-The idea of the good life we hold can determine what we aspire to, how we feel, our attitudes towards life, and how we seek happiness.
-If our notion of the good life includes luxuries and extravagances (commonly promoted on social media), we may aspire to have these things, feel depressed if we fail to attain them, and care little about the consequences such levels of consumption may have on the planet.
-In this project, we study folk conceptions of the good life and their nomological network.
+People’s ideas about the “good life” influence their aspirations, well-being, and consumption behavior.
+In this project, I study how laypeople conceptualize a good and successful life, identify underlying psychological dimensions, and examine how these beliefs shape emotions, life satisfaction, and environmental choices.

 ---